Shaharina/tool-mania-client/README.md

 -   user can order some product
 -   user can update his/her profile and update it
 -   user can add review to this company
--   He/she can payment this product buy any card affter payment success user get transaction id
+-   He/she can payment this product buy any card after payment success user get transaction id
 -   user can remove any unpaid product , after payment success user can't remove this product

 ### Admin: